Jessa Seewald Baby Name Revealed On Instagram Before Son’s Birth?

-Jessa Seewald has yet to reveal the baby name that she and husband Ben Seewald chose for their second son but some fans think that her social media account may hint at the couple’s choice.
+Jessa Seewald has yet to reveal the baby name that she and husband Ben Seewald chose for their second son, but some fans think that her social media account may hint at the couple’s choice.
 Now that Jessa and Ben have welcomed their baby, everyone seems to be wondering what the two have chosen for a moniker.

 “We are so happy to announce the arrival of our sweet second son.
 He was born at 4:26 a.m. this morning, weighing 8 lbs. and 11 oz., and measuring 21 3/4 in. long.
 Mom and baby are both doing well.
 We are so thankful to God for this precious new gift of life and are excited to be a family of four!
 Thanks to everyone for your prayers and well wishes!”